How To Swap Columns in Google Sheets

 You can try this in your Google Sheets spreadsheet by selecting the cell range A1:D5.
 Press the Ctrl + C hotkey to copy the table.
 Select the cell range F1:I5, which includes exactly the same number of rows and columns as the copied table, and press Ctrl + V. That pastes a second table into the spreadsheet, as shown below.

 Now you can copy and paste the table columns from cell range F1:I5 over the first table.
 For example, select column H and press the Ctrl + C hotkey.
 Then select column B and press Ctrl + V to paste Column 3 into B as below.

 Column 3 is now in both the B and C columns of the first table.
 You can restore Column 1 in the first table by selecting the G column and pressing Ctrl + C. Click the C column header and press the Ctrl + V hotkey.
 Column 1 will then be in the C column of the first table.

 Now, you have swapped Column 1 and Column 3 around in the first table by copying and pasting them.
 There’s still a second table on the spreadsheet to delete.
 Select the cell range F1:I5, and press the Del key to erase the duplicate table.

 This method is a little more circular than just dragging the columns where you need them to be, but it’s still perfectly functional.

 Swap Columns With Power Tools

 Google Sheets also has loads of add-ons that expands its tools.
-Power Tools is one of those add-ons, which you can add to Sheets from this page.
-That includes a handy Shuffle tool.
+Power Tools is one of those add-ons, which you can find by following this link.
+Among its various features, it also includes a handy Shuffle tool.